Tishachhabra/Tishachhabra/README.md

 - 👋 Hi, I’m @Tishachhabra, a coding enthusiast.
 I love to code in c++ and Java.
-Wanna indulge in competetive programming.
+Wanna indulge in competitive programming.
 Currently enhancing my skillset through open source contributions and exploring other domains.